Stagestruck: Ghost Lights in the Darkness

 Happier Valley Comedy’s Scott Braidman told me last week (via email), “It’s been a challenging time, as everything we do is so, so reliant on being present, in the same room, and passing energy and ideas back and forth.”
 But improvisation is what HVC is all about, so “we’re using our improv training to accept the current reality and move forward with positivity.”
 On its website and YouTube channel, the company is posting Virtual Mini-Shows, how-to’s with improv games parents and kids can play at home, virtual open mics, and more.

-The Northampton Community Arts Trust, home to the Center for the Arts, has closed its building at 33 Hawley Street for now, but is developing a register of online sources where you can “watch or participate in art making,” and is soliciting additional resources and offers from artists.
-A.P.E., one of the partner organizations at 33 Hawley, is posting visuals from current, past and future projects on its website and social media platforms.
+The Northampton Community Arts Trust, home to the Center for the Arts, has closed its building at 33 Hawley Street for now, but has a register of online sources where you can “watch or participate in art making,” and is soliciting additional resources and offers from artists.
+A.P.E., one of the partner organizations at 33 Hawley, has online offerings, including daily posts by local poets for Poetry Month as well as visuals from current, past and future projects.

+Four Valley arts hubs have joined forces to produce Quarantunes, a daily dose of streaming performances curated by Emma Ayres.
+Contributions in all genres are welcome – “music, plays, staged readings, dance, performance art, poetry readings, open mics, independent film screenings, etc.”

 Sandglass Theater has suspended performances in its too-intimate 60-seat theater in Putney, VT, and a national springtime tour has been postponed.
 But the region’s premier puppet theater is “working to adapt to virtual ways of doing our art and staying in touch,” according to Sandglass’s Shoshana Bass.
 Among these are free, online puppet-making tutorials for parents and children, livestreamed Thursdays at 2 p.m. on their Facebook page.